JohnCode1/HomeLab/Guide/Docker/README.md

 1. **Download the Docker installation script.** This command uses `curl` to download the official Docker installation script and saves it as `get-docker.sh` in your current directory.

    ```
+   #if on a container first run this to get curl
+   sudo apt install curl
    curl -fsSL https://get.docker.com -o get-docker.sh
    ```